 Blue Wave recently completed another huge tank that we think is pretty newsworthy.
 We know the last blog was also about a big tank, but this one made those tanks look small and we thought we’d show it off.
 We’d like to point out that we are constantly building tanks of all shapes and sizes that are normally much smaller, but when a job of this magnitude came though the shop, everybody took notice.

-“It is cool to see a tank like that power up for the first time.” explained Sales Engineer Kalvin Frank.
-“There are over 448 magnetostrictive transducers silver brazed to the side walls providing the ultrasonic punch.
+“It is cool to see a tank like that power up for the first time,” explained Sales Engineer Kalvin Frank.
+“There is over 448 magnetostrictive transducers silver brazed to the side walls providing the ultrasonic punch.
 That’s a lot of power.”
 Take a look at this video of the tank turning on.

 We said this in the last blog but it is worth repeating: